kudulab/docker-terraform-dojo/README.md

 # docker-terraformide

-Produces IDE docker image with Terraform installed.
+Produces IDE docker image with Terraform and Graphviz installed.

 It was supposed to use ai_chefdev cookbook, but I decided to make it as easy as possible (and as small as possible to).
 Based on alpine docker image.